Robust High-Transparency Haptic Exploration for Dexterous Telemanipulation

 \section{INTRODUCTION}

 Exploration robots have been deployed in space, such as to the Moon and Mars.
-Recent development in space robotics has focused on more dexterous telemanipulation platforms that can enhance robot-driven exploratory missions and relieve astronauts from dangerous tasks.
+Recent development in space robotics has focused on more dexterous telemanipulation \cite{wen2020force} that can enhance robot-driven exploratory missions and relieve astronauts from dangerous tasks.
 For example, the European Space Agency's METERON (Multi-Purpose End-To-End Robotic Operation Network) project aims to demonstrate the operational ability to teleoperate planetary robots from in-orbit crewed stations \cite{schmaus2018preliminary, schmaus2019continued}.
 Tasks such as collection and on-site analysis of geological samples, as well as assembly and construction of planetary structures are strongly demanded.
 Similar capabilities are also needed on earth where hazardous environments (e.g.\ nuclear, offshore, underwater) prevent direct human intervention.
-These tasks require dexterous and delicate manipulation involving establishing and breaking contact, and are challenging to model or fully automate.
-Human-in-the-loop guidance based on multimodal sensory interfaces, especially haptics, may enhance capability but will be complicated by signal latency and low-bandwidth communication inherent within these extreme environments.
+These tasks require dexterous and delicate manipulation involving changes of physical contact and coordination of two arms \cite{sun2020learning}, which are challenging to model or fully automate in unknown environments.
+Human-in-the-loop guidance based on multimodal sensory interfaces, especially haptics, can enhance the capability but will be complicated by signal latency and low-bandwidth communication inherent within these extreme environments.

-Port-Hamiltonian controllers (i.e., impedance and admittance, \cite{impCtrl,Hogan2014}) have been identified as a good candidate to enhance the interaction capabilities of robots deployed in such environments.
+Port-Hamiltonian controllers, such as impedance \cite{impCtrl,Hogan2014} and admittance control \cite{li2016compliance}, have been identified as good candidates to enhance the interaction capabilities of robots deployed in such environments.
 These controllers are designed to drive the robot as an equivalent mass-spring-damper system.
 However, the coupling of the robot dynamics with the environment poses a threat to both their stability and robustness, if the robot is not able to track the energy exchanged during interaction \cite{forceImpTrajLearning,varImpCtrlReinforcementLearApproach,varImpCtrlBasedOnHumanStiffEstimation}.
 Furthermore during bilateral telemanipulation, information delay may be highly detrimental to the interaction, increasing the risk of unstable behaviour and reducing system robustness.